Histocompatibility: Discovery

 The discovery of the MHC and role of histocompatibility in transplantation was a combined effort of many scientists in the 20th century.
-A genetic basis for transplantation rejection was proposed in a 1914 Nature paper by C.C.
-Little and Ernest Tyyzer, which showed that tumors transplanted between genetically identical mice grew normally, but tumors transplanted between non-identical mice were rejected and failed to grow.
+A genetic basis for transplantation rejection was proposed by C.C.
+Little and Ernest Tyyzer in a 1914 Nature paper; they showed that tumors transplanted between genetically identical mice grew normally, but those transplanted between non-identical mice were rejected and failed to grow.
 The role of the immune system in transplant reject was proposed by Peter Medawar, whose skin graft transplants in World War II victims showed that skin transplants between individuals had much higher rejection rates than self-transplants within an individual, and that suppressing the immune system delayed skin transplant rejection.
-Medawar shared the 1960 Nobel Prize in part for this work.
+Medawar shared theNobel Prize in Physiology or Medicine of 1960 in part for this work.

 In the 1930s and 1940s, George Snell and Peter Gorer individually isolated the genetic factors that when similar allowed transplantation between mouse strains, naming them H and antigen II respectively.
 These factors were in fact one and the same, and the locus was named H-2.
 Snell coined the term "histocompatibility" to describe the relationship between the H-2 cell-surface proteins and transplant acceptance.
 The human version of the histocompatibility complex was found by Jean Dausset in the 1950s, when he noticed that recipients of blood transfusions were producing antibodies directed against only the donor cells.
 The target of these antibodies, or the human leukocyte antigens (HLA), were discovered to be the human homologue of Snell and Gorer's mouse MHC.
 Snell, Dausset and Baruj Benacerraf shared the 1980 Nobel Prize for the discovery of the MHC and HLA.